New Mexico State University: Student life

 New Mexico State University enrolls more than 21,000 students from the United States and 71 foreign countries.

 Student organizations

 NMSU student organizations include a Greek system and several religious organizations.
+A list of current student organizations can be found on Crimson Connection.

+The Associated Students of New Mexico State University

 The Associated Students of New Mexico State University (ASNMSU) is the student government and is considered a departmental organization.
 It consists of an elected student body president, vice president, 30 senators, and an appointed student supreme court.
 Senators are elected to two-semester terms, with two elections each school year, in each, 15 senators are elected.
 There are 12 different departments within ASNMSU, that manage various events such as the homecoming parade, free student concerts, a free cab program for students, and many others.
 Each department is overseen by a director, who is appointed by the president and confirmed by the senate.
 ASNMSU manages a budget of over $1 million.

 Greek life

-There are numerous fraternities and sororities at New Mexico State University.
-Kappa Sigma was suspended after a student was shot during hazing in 2020.
+There are numerous fraternities and sororities at New Mexico State University, with over 600 active affiliated members on campus.
+The Kappa Sigma fraternity was suspended in 2020 after a student was shot during hazing.